 Throughout February, subscribers to her author newsletter can read Sugar and Snails for free: https://www.subscribepage.com/sugar-and-snails-free-e-book

-Mia Farlane’s debut novel, Footnotes to Sex (Viking/Penguin), a tragi-comedy about not knowing what to do with your life, fandom & a flailing relationship, is described by Sarah Waters as ‘wonderfully impressive, subtle, smart and very funny’ and by Bidisha as ‘Seinfeld meets Dorothy Parker’.
+Mia Farlane’s debut novel, Footnotes to Sex (Viking/Penguin Books UK), a tragi-comedy about not knowing what to do with your life, fandom & a flailing relationship, is described by Sarah Waters as ‘wonderfully impressive, subtle, smart and very funny’ and by Bidisha as ‘Seinfeld meets Dorothy Parker’.

 Footnotes to Sex is set in two of Farlane’s favourite cities, London and Paris.
 It is about a couple, May and Jansen, in a long-term relationship, and May’s attempts to start a PhD on Francine Brion, a French intellectual she admires.
 Footnotes to Sex was praised in The Observer for its ‘keen emotional intelligence.’

-Footnotes to Sex (Penguin) is available on Kindle and in paperback.
+Footnotes to Sex (Penguin Books UK) is available on Kindle and in paperback.